The fly tying hooks you use are very important because the wrong fly tying hooks can bend, break, and even decrease hooking ability.

 - Regulations: your local fishing regulations may require or limit hooks by size or type, as an example some areas barbed flies are not permitted

-- Personal Preference: your personal preference matters, guys like me prefer certain hooks and I prefer and use barbless hooks 95% of the time.
+- Personal Preference: your personal preference matters; guys like me prefer certain hooks, and I prefer and use barbless hooks 95% of the time or pinch the barb in the vise with fly tying tool or pliers.
 Some guys also prefer a certain shape or hook color.

 - Quality and Reputation: stick with known quality brands that fit within your budget.